 For properties with a separate system, your downspout, which channels rainwater from your gutters, should discharge into one grid/gully and any external wastewater pipes should discharge into a separate one, each of which will (hopefully) be connected to the appropriate drains.
 If you have a separate system and see an external pipe discharging into the same grid as the downspout, it is a clear sign your drainage connection is wrong, and it needs to be rectified as soon as possible to avoid further water pollution.

 Who is responsible for checking the drainage connections?

 If you are a homeowner or landlord, the responsibility is yours.
 You must check you have the correct connections for all rainwater and wastewater plumbing, and put them right if you don’t.

 If you live in a rented property, you aren’t responsible for putting right any wrong connections, but you should still point them out to your landlord and ask that they put them right.

 Drainage connections are something few of us ever think about.
 As long as our waste is taken away and our properties are protected from stormwater flooding, we don’t really care about where it goes.
 Unfortunately, many of our properties could be polluting the local river systems, as well as the wider environment, and will continue to do so if we turn a blind eye.
 It is therefore essential that we all take responsibility for our wastewater to ensure we know where it goes and that our properties have the right connections.

-For more information on the gullies around your property and how they work, check out our guide on whether your house has the right drain connections for more information.
+For more information on the gullies around your property and how they work, check out our gullies guide for more information.